rithmschool/intermediate_javascript/unit-01/07-constructor-functions.md

 So how do constructor functions actually "construct" these objects?
 Through the `new` keyword that we briefly saw before.
 Let's quickly refresh our memory about what the `new` keyword does:

-In fact we have seen the `new` keyword in the while quite a bit, even if you don't (and should not) use it!
+In fact we have been using the `new` keyword implicitly for some time (though in these cases, it's best not to use it explicitly):

 ```javascript
 var arr = [] // same as var arr = new Array